stephenkostas/liferay-docs/develop/tutorials/articles/117-web-experience-management/03-using-html-preview-framework.markdown

 as HTML to be displayed in the browser.
 However, support could be added to output a PDF or other format of the preview output.
 You will, of course, need to provide the requisite code and libraries to generate your desired output.
-Your new HTML preview processor should be an OSGI `@Compoenent` and implement `HtmlPreviewProcessor.` Your class might look something like this:
+Your new HTML preview processor should be an OSGI `@Component` and implement `HtmlPreviewProcessor.` Your class might look something like this:

     public interface HtmlPreviewProcessor {